alexvictoor/react-tdd-handson/README.md

 Replace "shallow" by "mount", now the test cannot succeed since everything is rendered.

 # Step 4
-Unskip test "should generate a content".
+Unskip test "should generate content" and make it pass

+**Tips**
+React inject in "props" a special property "children"

+**Tips**
-Tips: If you encounter a TypeScript compilation error "JSX expressions must have one parent element", wrap the result of your function with a div
+If you encounter a TypeScript compilation error
+"JSX expressions must have one parent element", wrap the result of your function with a div